 The Curriculum/Accreditation and Public Relations Bureau is responsible for reviewing, updating, and revising all lesson plans and then testing for courses taught by the Academy.
-The revisions are based on changes to the National Fire Protection Association (NFPA) codes and standards as well as any changes to OSHA regulations.
+The revisions are based on changes to the National Fire Protection Association (NFPA) codes and standards as well as any changes to OSHA/EPA regulations.
 We have twenty-five (25) courses with twenty-nine (29) levels accredited by the National Board on Fire Service Professional Qualifications (PROBOARD).
 We have twenty-one (21) NFPA courses with twenty-three (23) levels accredited by the International Fire Service Accreditation Congress (IFSAC).
 A total of twenty-one (21) courses are dually accredited which speaks highly for the State of Mississippi and for the students receiving the training.

-The Public Relations area prepares/designs all public documents including the course catalog and news releases.
+The Public Relations area prepares/designs all public documents including the course catalog and State Fire Academy Division of MS Insurance Department Strategic Plan 2020-2024 Page 14 news releases.
 In addition, informative tours are given to all ages, from kindergarten to senior citizen groups.
 The tours consist of information the Academy provides relating to fire safety, discussing fire fighters' duties, and touring the campus, including all fire apparatus and training props.